bonzairob/python-tcp-nat-holepunch-demo/README.md

 Most connections from a computer are from behind a firewall (the problem this system solves).
 To host it yourself, you will need to set up your router to forward the server's port to your computer.

-If you can't rely on a static IP address, [FreeDNS](https://freedns.afraid.org/) offers free subdomains, but they require updating eery time your IP changes.
+If you can't rely on a static IP address, [FreeDNS](https://freedns.afraid.org/) offers free subdomains, but they require updating every time your IP changes.

 Other options might be free-tier Amazon AWS or Google Cloud hosting.